carpentries-incubator/life-sciences-workshop/_episodes/14-stats-stats-with-r.md

 0.05064089
 ~~~
 {: .output}

 Should be around 5%, as expected.

 The above plot is terrifying.
 It shows that when you take two samples from the same population and perform a t-test, *when the null hypothesis is true*, you could get any p-value from (almost) zero to 1.
 With a cut-off of 0.05, you'll be wrong in terms of concluding whether it's from the same population 5% of the time!
 Again, we're dealing with the probability of things occurring over time in terms of frequency.
+Imagine you replace a key reagent on a production line once a week and perform 52 t-tests a years.
+If the reagent change never makes a difference, you can still expect a significant p-value in around 2 or 3 tests.

 There is something else going on here, too.
 When there *is* a real difference, i.e. the *alternative* hypothesis is true, the probability you'll detect this different is related to the sample size.
 Let's take a look,